Presburger arithmetic, rational generating functions, and quasi-polynomials: Introduction

 \section{Introduction}

 A broad and interesting class of sets are those that can be defined over $\N=\{0,1,2,\ldots\}$ with first order logic and addition.

-\begin{definition}A \emph{Presburger formula} is a boolean formula with variables in $\N$ that can be written using addition, comparison ($\le$, $=$, etc.), boolean operations (and, or, not), and quantifiers ($\forall$ and $\exists$).
-We will denote a generic Presburger formula as $F(\bb; \uu)$, where $\bb$ are the bound variables (those associated with a quantifier) and $\uu$ are the unbound variables; we use bold notation like $\bb$ to indicate vectors of variables.
+\begin{definition}A \emph{Presburger formula} is a first-order formula in the language of addition, evaluated over the natural numbers.
+We will denote a generic Presburger formula as $F(\mathbf u)$, where $\mathbf u$ are the free variables (those not associated with a quantifier); we use bold notation like $\mathbf u$ to indicate vectors of variables.

-We say that a set $S\subseteq\N^{d}$ is a \emph{Presburger set} if there exists a Presburger formula $F(\bb; \uu)$ such that $S=\{\uu\in\N^{d}:\ F(\bb; \uu)\}$.
+We say that a set $S\subseteq\N^{d}$ is a \emph{Presburger set} if there exists a Presburger formula $F(\mathbf u)$ such that $S=\{\mathbf u\in\N^{d}:\ F(\mathbf u)\}$.

 \end{definition}

 \begin{example} The Presburger formula